 The local-part of a mailbox MUST BE treated as case sensitive.
 Therefore, SMTP implementations MUST take care to preserve the case of mailbox local-parts.
 In particular, for some hosts, the user “smith” is different from the user “Smith”.
 However, exploiting the case sensitivity of mailbox local-parts impedes interoperability and is discouraged.
 Mailbox domains follow normal DNS rules and are hence not case sensitive.

 As per the standard the “mailbox” must be treated as case sensitive.
 But what is a mailbox?
 Each email address has three parts.
-What comes before the ‘@' is the “mailbox” including the ‘@' itself and what follows the ‘@' is the domain name.
-So as per the standard, firstname.lastname@example.org is not same as LALIT@TECHWELKIN.COM but is same as lalit@TECHWELKIN.COM.
+What comes before the ‘@' is the “mailbox” including the ‘@' itself.
+Mailbox usually refers to the user/owner of the email address.
+What follows the ‘@' is the domain name.
+So as per the standard, email@example.com is not same as LALIT@TECHWELKIN.COM but is same as lalit@TECHWELKIN.COM.
 In other words, only the email mailbox name itself is case sensitive but the domain name of the email address is case-insensitive.

 Case Does Not Matter